How can you have extra links in bio on X (Twitter) and get

 Extra links in bio on your YouTube channel

-At the time of publishing this post, YouTube lets you have an unlimited number of links.
+At the time this post was published, YouTube allowed an unlimited number of links.

-This associated screenshot of my YouTube channel’s home page has one link to South Coast View’s website, followed by the wording and 4 more links.
+The associated screenshot of my YouTube channel’s home page features one link to South Coast View’s website, followed by the wording and 4 more links.

-Clicking or touching the link opens up a pop-up overlay showing extra links.
+Clicking or touching the link opens a pop-up overlay displaying additional links.
 This pop-up is shown in the associated screenshot.

-An alternative way of accessing these extra links is to click or touch the channel description, which shows an angle bracket (>) to let you know there is more to read.
+An alternative way to access these extra links is to click or touch the channel description, which displays an angle bracket (>) to indicate that there is more to read.

-YouTube used to have a separate tab called Channels, which they removed in late 2023
+YouTube used to have a separate tab called “Channels,” which it removed in late 2023.

 Using Linktree to add extra links in bio on X account

-By signing up for a Linktree account, you can create a link to a landing page on Linktree from where you can have extra links in bio.
+By signing up for a Linktree account, you can create a link to a landing page on Linktree from where you can have extra links in bio on X.

 I have produced a mock-up example (in the associated image) which shows how your Linktree might look.